 When we think of cybersecurity, we think all about how to defend ourselves against hackers who exploit technological vulnerabilities to attack data networks.

-But there is another way to penetrate organizations and networks: to exploit human weaknesses.
+Though, there is another way to penetrate organizations and networks: to exploit human weaknesses.

 This practice is known as social engineering and is based on convincing someone to divulge information or to grant access to data networks.